 Having a reimbursement scheme is mandatory, unless you unanimously agree not to have one.
 In some cases, running a reimbursement scheme may be more costly than the potential reimbursement.
 If there is no reimbursement scheme, you need to be able to clearly justify it to your future co-registrants showing the mutual benefits of such a choice.

 While the SIEF agreement is optional, you are must have a formal data-sharing agreement.
 You should include at least information about the substance sameness criteria you apply, scientific dossier content (intrinsic properties of the substance), the method of calculating the cost-sharing and information on the reimbursement scheme and future costs.

 - SIEF, data sharing and joint submission [PDF]

 - Data sharing in brief[PDF]

 - Joining an existing SIEF [PDF] [EN]

-- Typical cost elements in data-sharing negotiations [PDF]
+- Typical costs elements in data sharing [PDF]

 - Checklist to hire a consultant [PDF] [EN]